kquaziportfolio/666-Moderator/README.md

 <li>A file named config.py that has a variable named token with the Discord token</li>
 <li>A MongoDB database</li></ul><br>
 The code may not be reproducable because it contains specific ID's related to the specific server the project was designed for.

+ReadTheDocs is currently broken because it doesn't recognize the stylistic changes I had to make to register commands in cogs, but the Sphinx documentation in ./docs/ is working.